pmarchini/giogo/README.md

   - **Example**: `--io-write-max=512k` limits IO write to 512 KB/s.

 **Note:**
 By default, Giogo sets a bandwidth throttle on every block device's IO.
-The Linux kernel uses caching by default, which means that `io-write-max` is also set as a RAM limit unless another RAM limit is explicitly declared.
+The Linux kernel uses caching by default, which means that `io-write-max`, with fallback on `io-read-max`, is also set as a RAM limit unless another RAM limit is explicitly declared.
 If you need to bypass this behavior, set a high value for the RAM limit using the `--ram` flag.

-// TODO: what happens if io write max is not set? rework this

 **Additional Note:**
 If your operations utilize the `O_DIRECT` flag, the RAM limit is not required, as `O_DIRECT` bypasses the kernel's caching mechanism.